tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/2d: how to fix the ringing artifacts?

 ## Next
-- isosurface-extraction: fixed step, perform backtrack step
-- isosurface-extraction: run a fixed step ray march from minRoot->maxRoot in an attempt to understand if the roots are even viable.
-- isosurface-extraction: segment tracing - take larger fixed steps and when we detect a crossing run a few newton-raphson steps to find the actual crossing.
-- isosurface-extraction: better lighting for direct
-- linear-interpolation: add demo for line searching
-- linear-interpolation: add basic 3D interactive demo

-- isosurface-extraction/sphere-march-cube: implement the approach from
-                                           'Ray Tracing of Signed Distance Function Grids'
-- let controls live next to the canvas so you dont have to scroll up and down
-- only show side controls when the window is wide enough to handle them.
-- radiance-cascades/3d: render an analytic primitive
-- radiance-cascades/3d: add scene specific params and process them
-- radiance-cascades/3d: add raymarching approach: Brute Force World Space
-- radiance-cascades/3d: add raymarching approach: Cascades Screen Space Raymarch
-- radiance-cascades/3d: add raymarching approach: Cascades World Space RayMarch

-- radiance-cascades/3d: collect depth buffer and mipmap it into a red/green (min/max) f32 texture
-- radiance-cascades/3d: trace screen space rays through hiz texture
-- isosurface-extraction: use interval arithmetic for isosurface-extraction-2d

-## Pending
 - isosurface-extraction: draw a second box controlled by the same camera this is done simply by changing the viewport, but it messes up the 2d overlay
 - isosurface-extraction: port a single triangle from the mc code